Top 11 Breathtaking Movies Like 'Fast and Furious' (Franchise)

 Statham's stoic performance keeps the film on a stable track.
 Sadly, no other character does much to write home about.
-However, over the top action sequences more than make up for the lack of authenticating performances.
-It's predictable and pretentious but fun all the way.
+However, over the top action sequences more than make up for the lack of authenticating performances. is predictable and pretentious but fun all the way.
+Death Race

 5. The Transporter